Richard Carlyon: Exhibitions

-Carlyon was married to artist Eleanor Rufty, who taught at the Virginia Museum of Fine Arts Studio School.
-The couple were said to have "influenced a generation of artists studying in Virginia."
-A YouTube video of Carlyon, Rufty, and gallery owner Beverly Reynolds shows Carlyon receiving the VCU Presidential Medal.

 Blackbird, an online journal of literature and the arts, posted multiple interviews with Carlyon.
 In 2002, its editor Mary Flinn chatted with Carlyon in the Blackbird editorial office at Virginia Commonwealth University.
 They discussed the origin of Flight Song, the influence of John Cage, and "the use of video in art, to the state of art as we move into the twenty-first century."
 Flinn visited with Richard Carlyon again in 2006 to discuss his retrospective show at the Reynolds Gallery in Richmond, Virginia.
 In that interview, they discussed the importance of placement of the paintings and drawings in the gallery space, the relationship of dance and painting, and other issues surrounding Carlyon's work and process.

 Reviewer Edwin Slipek in his STYLE theatre article, "The Long Goodbye", used the subtitle "The late Richard Carlyon set the bar for artistic exploration, integrity and influence".

-In January and February 2018 both Reynolds Gallery and the Virginia Commonwealth University Cabell Library honored Carlyon with retrospective exhibitions and viewings of projected images of his films.
+In January and February 2018, both Reynolds Gallery and the Virginia Commonwealth University Cabell Library honored Carlyon with retrospective exhibitions and viewings of projected images of his films.
 A panel discussion on Carlyon's exhibition A Network of Possibilities was moderated by curator Ashley Kistler and featured artist and art critic Paul Ryan, art historian Howard Risatti, and art conservator Scott Nolley.